The United States encompasses several beautiful mountains, rivers, valleys, and awe-inspiring sights.

 Accomodation: 10 Best Family-Friendly Hotels in Seattle

-Sacramento is not only the capital city of California but also one of the best places to visit in the US that offers plenty of attractions, historical sights, natural beauty, and several cultural events.
+Sacramento is not only the capital city of California but also one of the best places to vacation in the USA that offers plenty of attractions, historical sights, natural beauty, and several cultural events.

 Although you will find so many free things to do in Sacramento, but as a travel destination, it is not that popular like other California cities.